 - In some cases, a total blockage of urine occurs so you will no longer be able to pass urine.
 This is called urinary retention.
 It can be very uncomfortable and you will need to have a catheter inserted to drain the bladder.
 It occurs in less than 1 in 100 men with an enlarged prostate each year.

 - In some cases, only some of the urine in the bladder is emptied when you pass urine.
 Some urine remains in the bladder at all times.
-This is called chronic (ongoing) retention.
-This may cause recurring urine infections, or incontinence (as urine dribbles around the blockage rather than large amounts being passed each time you go to the toilet).
+This ongoing condition is called chronic retention.
+This may cause repeated (recurring) urine infections, or incontinence (as urine dribbles around the blockage rather than large amounts being passed each time you go to the toilet).

 Note: the risk of prostate cancer is not increased.
 Men with a benign prostate enlargement are no more or less likely to develop prostate cancer than those without benign prostate enlargement.
 Cancer of the prostate is a separate condition and dealt with in a separate leaflet called Prostate Cancer.